 5. Set limits to your working day

-Our research has identified a third productivity peak outside the typical pre-pandemic 9am-5pm spikes, with the most common after-hours activity being email (source: Microsoft New Future of Work Report 2022).
+Outside the typical pre-pandemic 9am-5pm work spikes, a third productivity peak sometimes occurs – especially through after-hours emails.
 While working remotely can make this habit more tempting, it’s crucial to set boundaries to your working day and give yourself a break.

 To do so, select the Wellbeing tab in Viva Insights and use the “Disconnect with quiet time” card, which allows you to set your quiet time.